-Venezuela prosecutors to indict two people over Odebrecht bribe scheme
+Venezuela to indict relatives of ex-minister over Odebrecht bribe scheme

 But the investigation has moved particularly slowly through the justice system, in contrast to other countries in the region where similar bribery took place.

-Odebrecht has left at least 23 multi-million dollar projects unfinished or stalled in Venezuela, according to company and government documents, interviews with over two dozens workers, and site visits.
+Odebrecht has left at least 23 multi-million dollar projects unfinished or stalled in Venezuela, according to company and government documents, interviews with over two dozen workers, and site visits.

+Still, a political showdown between the government and the prosecutor might be hastening investigations.

+Prosecutor Luisa Ortega is clashing with the leftist government, and her office appears to have sped up accusations of high-profile Socialist Party officials, security officials, and oil executives in the last month.

+But the pro-government Supreme Court later on Wednesday issued a decision curtailing the prosecutor's powers to indict people.
+Ortega has also said she expects to be fired after accusing Maduro's government of human rights violations and erosion of democracy.
+She has said she would resist such a move.

-Reporting by Diego Ore; Editing by Bernadette Baum
+Reporting by Diego Ore; Additional reporting by Alexandra Ulmer; Writing by Brian Ellsworth; Editing by Bernadette Baum and Lisa Shumaker